A Rule-Aware Prompt Framework for Structured Numeric Reasoning in Cyber-Physical Systems: Rule-Aware Prompt Framework

 \subsection{Output Schema}

-To facilitate consistent and machine-actionable responses, the output schema module $O$ prescribes a simple format: \begin{enumerate} \item A single-word label indicating the overall assessment, such as ``normal'' or ``anomaly''. \item A short explanation summarizing which measurements, if any, exceeded the threshold and why the rule implies the chosen label. \end{enumerate} By constraining the output, we reduce variability and simplify downstream parsing, while still allowing the model to provide interpretable rationales.
-In the case study, the explanation is not directly used for classification but is useful for assessing whether the model's reasoning appears aligned with the three-sigma rule.
+To facilitate consistent and machine-actionable responses, the output schema module $O$ prescribes a simple format: \begin{enumerate} \item A single-word label indicating the overall assessment, such as ``normal'' or ``anomaly''. \item A short explanation summarizing which measurements, if any, exceeded the threshold and why the rule implies the chosen label. \end{enumerate} By constraining the output, we reduce variability and simplify downstream integration with grid monitoring tools, while still allowing the model to provide interpretable rationales that operators can inspect.